 Amazon River Tour

-Both times we’ve gone, we did an all the time river trip.
+Both times we’ve gone, we did an all-time river trip.
 The trip makes numerous fascinating stops along the way.
 Listed below, I’ll provide you a fast rundown on what you can anticipate on the Leticia Amazon River trip.

-Stop 1: Isla de los Micos (Monkey Island).
+Stop 1: Isla de Los Monos (Monkey Island).